 - Passport renewals are done through the Embassy or Consulate of the country issuing the passport.

 - A valid DS-2019

 - Familiarize yourself with your current program dates.

 - Program extensions are not possible after the program end date has passed.
 Please see Completing your J-1 Visiting Student Program for more details.

 The J-1 visa stamp does not need to be valid to maintain lawful presence in the U.S. However, J-1 Visiting Students must have a valid J-1 visa to enter the U.S. anytime they travel internationally.

 OGS recommends keeping scanned and hard copies of all immigration documents.

 Report Changes to Your Information

-J-1 Visiting Students must report any changes to their address and/or U.S. phone number to OGS within 10 calendar days of the change by submitting an Address Update eForm in their myOGS account (see the “Scholars and Researchers” section on your account main page).
+J-1 Visiting Students must report any changes to their address and/or U.S. phone number to OGS within 10 calendar days of the change by submitting a Contact Information Update e-form in their myOGS account (see the “Scholars and Researchers” section on your account main page).